cisco/mindmeld/docs/source/question_answering.rst

 Filter Entity Clauses
 ~~~~~~~~~~~~~~~~~~~~~

-For each "filter" mode entity, a "must" clause is generated to apply to the Elasticsearch Knowledge Base.
+For each "filter" mode entity, a "must" clause is generated to apply to the Elasticsearch Knowledge Base query.

 .. code-block:: javascript

-	{Filter clause example goes here}
+	{
+	  'bool': {
+	    'must': filter_clauses
+	  }
+	}

 Note that the entity map supports both conjunctive (i.e. 'and') clauses as well as disjunctive (i.e. 'or') clauses.
 These get translated into the appropriate boolean logic in the query language for querying the Knowledge Base.
 In the following examples, if we had SQL-like boolean clause, we would have -